CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Threat Protection and Incident response with Microsoft Sentinel/Day2/Exercise2.md

    ![Picture](./images/Ex2-17.png)

 1. Review that the *Status* is now *Running*.
-This will be running every 30 seconds in the background and you will receive a notification in the Azure Portal (bell icon) when a new result is found.
+This will be running every 30 seconds in the background, and you will receive a notification in the Azure Portal (bell icon) when a new result is found.

    ![Picture](./images/Ex2Hunt-0.png)